kraigu/ISS-IBX/README.md

 ISS-IBX
 =======

+*** This project is considered both obsolete and incomplete.

 Waterloo ISS tools to talk to an Infoblox appliance.

 IBDump.pl gets all the extensible attributes for a given host and has options to dump just particular ones.